 Types of Plants

-- Among all plant phyla, the members of the Phylum Bryophyta are considered the simplest.
+- Among all plant species, the members of the Phylum Bryophyta are considered the simplest.
 Regarding physical appearance, mosses are small and inconspicuous.
 Bryophytes lack vascular tissue and wood that can render them structural support.
 They also lack true leaves, stems, and roots that can help them transport water and nutrients.
 Because of this, they are limited to a narrow range of habitats.

 - Despite lacking some essential plant organs, bryophytes play an important role in minimizing erosion along bodies of water, carrying out water and nutrient cycling in forests, and regulating temperature in permafrost.
 Also see the biological weathering article.

 - Regarding habitats and physical structures, bryophytes are related to lichens (symbiotic relationship between a fungus and algae).
 For instance, both of them utilize the moisture in the environment to transport minerals and nutrients.

 - Because of that, bryophytes live in moist places and somehow have adapted several methods that can help them thrive in dry periods.

 - Bryophytes reproduce through spores.
 Check out the life cycle of Bryophytes in detail here.

 - At present, the classification of some species of bryophytes remains arbitrary and is up for further studies.

 Also the next classification of plants is also known as the tracheophytes, vascular plants have been allowed by evolution to possess vascular tissues (xylem and phloem) that aid them to transport water and minerals.
 All other plants, like the members of the Phylum Pteridophyta, Gymnosperms, and Angiosperms, are classified as vascular plants.
 The said plant species are described below.